It’s important to engage young people in ways that are safe, fun and lead to a genuine impact. But it can be hard to know where to start.

 Guide 8: Tracking impact and outcomes

-A lot of people helped us make this Toolkit.
+A lot of people helped us make this toolkit.
 We’d like to thank them all.

-Thank you to the Young and Resilient Research Centre for supporting the development of the first version of the Toolkit.
+Thank you to the Young and Resilient Research Centre for supporting the development of the first version of the toolkit.

 Thank you also to all the organisations, Australian Public Service officials and young people who helped by providing their experiences and perspectives along the way.

 We are particularly thankful for the Youth Steering Committee.
-We recognise all their contributions to the Toolkit and their commitment to the success of its implementation going forward.
+We recognise all their contributions to the toolkit and their commitment to the success of its implementation going forward.